Creating a reassuring homepage

 Set the page’s tone

-We decided that it should feel reassuring to consumers and express that the CFPB has their back.
+We decided that the page should feel reassuring to consumers and express that the CFPB has their back.
 It should empower consumers and make them feel supported.

 3.